 |Two-Wheelers||Cars, Jeeps and Taxis||Buses||Goods Vehicles||Misc (incl. tractors and three-wheelers|

 Above video clips: Hyderabad's total motor vehicle population amounted to almost 5 million (inc. 850 000 cars) in 2016.
-Road congestion and noise/air pollution are some of the more serious effects.
+Road congestion and air/noise pollution are some of the more serious effects.
 Hyderabad also lacks an efficient, integrated public transport.
-Fortunately a metro rail system is under construction in the city which, once commissioned in full, should provide some improvement for commuters.
+The first phase of the metro rail system was completed in Dec '17 and once fully commissioned, should provide a better and more environment friendly means of mass urban transit.

 |City||Cars||All Motor Vehicles|